10.2 Harmony Release

 - Harmony Quick Start wizard is now specific to Cloud Studio or Design Studio

-On the Harmony Portal landing page within the Support & Learning section, the link to Harmony Quick Start now brings up steps that are tailored for the Cloud Studio web-based project design application.
+On the Harmony Portal landing page within the Support & Learning section, the link to Harmony Quick Start now displays steps that are tailored for the Cloud Studio web-based project design application.
 On the first step of the wizard, you can use the link at the bottom to switch between steps specific to Design Studio or Cloud Studio.

 - Harmony authentication security enhanced